OnePlus 8: Battery

 The battery capacity has been increased to 4300 mAh on the 8 and 4510 mAh on the 8 Pro.
 Both smartphones support wired fast charging at 30W via Warp Charge, and the 8 Pro also supports wireless charging via the new OnePlus Warp Charge 30 Wireless, which is able to charge 50% of the phone's battery in under 30 minutes.
 The OnePlus 8 Pro also supports reverse wireless charging.

 Software

 The 8 and 8 Pro run on OxygenOS 11, which is based on Android 11.
 OnePlus states both phones would go on and continue to receive software updates until April 2023.

 The latest Oxygen OS version given to Oneplus 8/8Pro was Oxygen OS 13.
 However, Oneplus 8/8 pro are still supported by custom roms.
-Most notable of them include Lineage OS, Evolution X, and CrDroid.
-Oneplus 8 has already received Android 16 update from Lineage OS, Evolution X, and CrDroid.
+Most notable of them include Lineage OS, Evolution X, and CrDroid, and Axion AOSP.
+Oneplus 8 has received Android 16 update from Lineage OS, Evolution X, CrDroid, and Axion OS.